-But my suggested resolution is to make reading to your child a daily event in your home.
 Before bed is a traditional time to read to your child.
 The quietness of evening, as they are settling down for sleep, gives you a special opportunity to snuggle together while you read.
 If you work nights and bedtime reading isn’t doable, how about reading together at breakfast?
-Or read while you wait for the school bus?
+Or reading while you wait for the school bus?
 Maybe you read to one child while the other is getting extra help after school or while one is at a lesson or sport practice, or even read while they are in the tub at night.
 Let grandparents read during Face Time or a phone call.